web

 • live performance industry employees

-• employees of non-government funded - philanthropic entitles who are not covered by the exemptions for charity and not-for-profit sector employees.
+• employees of non-government funded - philanthropic entitles who are not covered by the exemption for charity and not-for-profit sector employees (this exemption continues until 1 November 2026).

 There are no longer exceptions for fixed term contracts in the higher education sector (repealed from 1 November 2025).